curiostegui/pricing-page-conversion-study/analysis-report.md

 ## Limitations

 - It's important to note that this data was synthetically generated to simulate SaaS subscription user behavior.
-It does not fully capture the complexities of actual data that might dilute the effect of the treatment such as seasonality and multi-device behavior.
+It does not fully capture the complexities of actual data that might dilute the effect of the treatment, such as seasonality and multi-device behavior.
--
+- There were some randomization balance issues with plan type at the experiment start and country.
+In the real world, there would need to be a closer look at how assignments in the control and treatment groups are done.
+- Although there was an improvement in annual plan subscriptions, it was not found to be statistically significant.
+This is likely because of the limited converters - 213 in the control and 274 in the treatment group.
+A larger sample size would be needed to find statistical significance.

 ## Next steps